marekvymazal/media_processor/README.md

 * Read media.xml and processes all files (website)
 * wav to mp3
 * png to jpg
+* svg files to wallpapers
+* svg files to icons

 # Setup
 ### ffmpeg installation